riyasamant28/Demo/README.md

 # Demo
-This is my first gir repository
+This is my first git repository author -riya samant